Colonial-Style Architecture

 Related Links

-It’s most notably found in the Northeastern states, including New York, Vermont, Massachusetts, Connecticut and New Hampshire.
+The style is most notably found in the Northeastern states, including New York, Vermont, Massachusetts, Connecticut and New Hampshire.
 It’s characterized by timber frames, two-story rectangular construction and casement windows.
 Side-gabled roofs (meaning the triangular part of the roof is only visible from the sides of the home) and a central stone fireplace also defined this look.
 The floor plan often situated the kitchen and living spaces downstairs with all of the bedrooms upstairs.
 Dwellings were most commonly crafted from wood and occasionally stone.
 The style was pervasive up through the 19th century.